-BN: When I left school in 2004 at Parsons, I realized that I wear hearing aids, I don’t hear that well, I don’t see that well, and I think that it would be a challenge to teach and really, at 75, in 10 years I’m going to be 85, and I’d like to spend my time doing other things than teaching.
-Even when I stopped teaching at 65, or 66, whenever it was, to 75, I didn’t miss it at all.
+BN: When I left school in 2004 at Parsons, I realized that I wear hearing aids, I don’t hear that well, I don’t see that well, and I think that it would be a challenge to teach and really, at seventy-five, in ten years I’m going to be eighty-five, and I’d like to spend my time doing other things than teaching.
+Even when I stopped teaching at sixty-five, or sixty-six, whenever it was, to seventy-five, I didn’t miss it at all.
 Too many things to do, but I loved teaching.
-I taught for more than 40 years, but never full-time except when I had my job, but even when I had my job at Parsons as chair, they said that I could come in three days a week because I didn’t think that I had time to do that job.
+I taught for more than forty years, but never full-time except when I had my job, but even when I had my job at Parsons as chair, they said that I could come in three days a week because I didn’t think that I had time to do that job.
 Five days a week I was there, because I didn’t see how you could do the job, and I did more work than I’ve ever did with my five days a week there for myself.
 I had three shows, I still did my books— it didn’t matter how much work I had, it didn’t matter how long I was there.
 Teaching would have—if I had taught a class, it would have stopped me.
 Even in coming in five days a week, but somehow the five days a week kind of just blended.
 Either I went to my studio or I went there.
 I mean, it didn’t matter where I was physically; I still got whatever work I needed to do done.

 EB: How has your perception of your work, and yourself as an artist, changed over the course of your career?